m8rex/rumbas/README.md

   - Download binaries (not yet available)
 - Run rumbas
   - Make sure that the `NUMBAS_FOLDER` env variable is set to the root of the cloned Numbas repo
-  - IMPORTANT: Themes don't work the right way yet, you need to make sure that de themes is added to the themes folder of your local numbas clone -> use Docker to not have this problem.
+  - IMPORTANT: Themes don't work the right way yet, you need to make sure that the themes are added to the themes folder of your local numbas clone -> use Docker to not have this problem.

 ## Progress